sashaDoubov/Space-Invaders-Emulator/Space Invaders-Emulator/ReadMe.txt

 	Left:	Left Arrow		Left:	'a'
 	Right:	Right Arrow		Right:	'd'

-This project was inspired by the http://emulator101.com/, an amazing resource!
+This project was inspired by  http://emulator101.com/, an amazing resource!

 There are major differences, as that code was designed for Mac,